-Edited by Susan Ehringer assistance from the Rules, Legislation, Open Water, Long Distance, Recognition and Awards, Championship, Records and Tabulation Committees and the National Office.
+Edited by the USMS National Office with assistance from the Rules, Legislation, Open Water, Long Distance, Recognition and Awards, Championship, and Records and Tabulation Committees.

-This is an official publication of United States Masters Swimming Inc., the national governing body for Masters swimming in the United States.
-Additional copies of this book may be purchased at a cost of \$10 from the USMS National Office at the above address
+This is an official publication of United States Masters Swimming Inc., the national governing body for Masters Swimming in the United States.
+Additional copies of this book may be purchased at a cost of \$10 from the USMS National Office at the above address.

-Copyright 2014 by United States Masters Swimming Inc. Portions of this book are reprinted with permission from USA Swimming Rules and Regulations (Copyright 2014).
+Copyright 2016 by United States Masters Swimming Inc. Portions of this book are reprinted with permission from USA Swimming Rules and Regulations (copyright 2016).